Deeply supervised salient object detection with short connections: Deep Supervision with Short Connections

-\para{HED architecture \cite{xie2015holistically}.} Let $T = \{(X_n,Z_n), n = 1,\ldots,N\}$ denote the training data set, where $X_n=\{x_j^{(n)},j=1,\ldots,|X_n|\}$ is the input image and $Z_n=\{z_j^{(n)},j=1,\ldots,|X_n|\}, z_j^{(n)} \in [0,1]$ denotes the corresponding continuous ground truth saliency map for $X_n$.
+In the HED architecture \cite{xie2017holistically}, 5 side outputs are introduced, each of which is directly connected to the last convolutional layer of each stage.
+Let $T = \{(X_n,Z_n), n = 1,\ldots,N\}$ denote the training data set, where $X_n=\{x_j^{(n)},j=1,\ldots,|X_n|\}$ is the input image and $Z_n=\{z_j^{(n)},j=1,\ldots,|X_n|\}, z_j^{(n)} \in [0,1]$ denotes the corresponding continuous ground truth saliency map for $X_n$.
 In the sequel, we omit the subscript $n$ for notational convenience since we assume the inputs are all independent of one another.
 We denote the collection of all standard network layer parameters as $\mathbf{W}$.
-Suppose there are totally $M$ side outputs.
-Each side output is associated with a classifier, in which the corresponding weights can be represented by
+Without loss of generality, we further suppose that there are totally $M$ side outputs.
+Each side output is associated with a classifier, in which the corresponding weights can be represented by $\mathbf{w} = (\mathbf{w}^{(1)},\mathbf{w}^{(2)},\ldots,\mathbf{w}^{(M)})$.
+Thus, the side objective function of HED can be given by